nsg/k9s-nsg-snap/README.md

 * `snap install --edge k9s-nsg`

-The snap will read your configuration from `~/.kube`, you need to grant it access with the command `snap connect k9s-nsg:kube-config`.
+The snap will read your configuration from `~/.kube`, you may need to grant it access with the command `snap connect k9s-nsg:kube-config`.

 ## Configuration

 You will find K9s configuration in `$SNAP_USER_DATA/.k9s` (usually `~/snap/k9s-nsg/current/.k9s/`).

+### Editor

 K9s will normally launch your default editor when you press edit (`e`), this is not possible at the moment due the security sandbox.
 This snap has not permission to communicate with arbitrary applications so I have bundled the popular editors "nano" and "nvim".
 Nano is the default choice because it's more user friendly, to change it to nvim type `snap set k9s-nsg editor=nvim`.

+### KUBECONFIG

+`KUBECONFIG` works but you need to export it to be available inside the snap.
+If you have something like `KUBECONFIG=/my/path`, change that to `export KUBECONFIG=/my/path/` or just add `export KUBECONFIG` after that line.
+This is the recommended way for multiple configuration files.
+Note that due the sandbox all files need to be inside `~/.kube/`.

+### External commands

+The sandbox is nice for security but adds limitations.
+If you need to run external programs/binaries they need to be moved to `$SNAP_USER_DATA` (usually `~/snap/k9s-nsg/current/`) (note that the working directory for kubectl is `$SNAP_USER_DATA/.kube/`).
+This may or may not be possible.
+If this is a hard requirement for you this snap may not be working as intended.
+Feel free to open an issue if you like to discuss options.